Blogging fundamentals are the basic yet necessary skills required to address the various aspects of running a successful blog.

 It involves researching, content marketing, optimizing on-page elements, networking, audience engagement, link building, and so much else.

 No expert is going to come and spoon-feed you the growth hacks.
 But the good news is that there are tons of resources on the Internet – make time to learn from others.

 Don’t just consume blogging tips but take action.

 7. Be a better writer

-A blogger who write top-notch will always have the attention of audience.
-The success of your blog majorly relies on the writing skill you posses.
+A blogger who writes top-notch will always have the attention of the audience.
+The success of your blog majorly relies on the writing skill you possess.

-Besides, Google algorithm opens your blog up to keyword searches that you optimize your content for.
+Besides, the Google algorithm opens your blog up to keyword searches that you optimize your content for.